 But I will go a step further and say that automating security is a way to actually accelerate an organization’s adoption of DevOps.
 For organizations searching for tangible steps to do DevOps, a continuous security model can be an effective on-ramp because there are usually discrete security teams, security steps are usually prescribed and compliance is often well-defined.
 Far from an ethereal concept, automating security and orchestrating its role in the development lifecycle make a great early step to putting DevOps into practice.

-Bottom line: DevSecOps might seem daunting, as if you first need to master DevOps.
+Bottom line: DevSecOps might seem daunting, as if you first need to controller DevOps.
 However, integrating security into the development process is just one aspect of putting DevOps into practice.
 DevSecOps is within reach of many organizations, even though some might not realize it.

 A DevSecOps twist on traditional CloudBees use cases